 The Prius c has an unusual airbag arrangement.
 Front, front-side and side-curtains for front and back are typical, but there's also a driver's knee airbag and front seat cushion airbags that ensure occupants are best positioned for the front and side airbags to work.
 Rear seat side airbags are not available, and in most cases shouldn't be used with youngsters anyway.

-Prius c is all about fuel economy and low emissions; at introduction it has the highest EPA ratings of any car without a plug.
+Prius c is all about fuel economy and low emissions; as far as we know, it has the highest EPA ratings of any car without a plug.
 The basics of the propulsion system parallel those of the Prius on a smaller scale.

 Power comes from a 1.5-liter four-cylinder gasoline engine coupled with a pair of electric motors and a 144-volt, 0.87-kilowatt hour battery pack beneath the rear seat.
 Each of the electric motors serves a different function and the computer that runs it all sends a maximum of 99 total horsepower to the wheels, yielding a power-to-weight ratio similar to the bigger Prius.